Daiwa House REIT Investment Corporation

 In November 2021, DHR introduced a provision to fluctuate the amount of asset management fees to the Asset Manager in conjunction with the sustainability indices as the first initiative in J-REITs for the purpose of increasing unitholder value by encouraging the reduction of GHG emissions of DHR properties and enhancing the external evaluations of its sustainability initiatives.

-This is to increase or decrease the amount of asset management fees based on the sum of indexed GHG emissions reduction ratio, GRESB Rating and CDP Score multiplied by the total assets of DHR, and is aimed at strengthening the commitment to solving ESG issues and improving governance.
+This is to increase or decrease the amount of asset management fees based on the sum of indexed GHG emissions reduction ratio, GRESB Rating, and CDP Score multiplied by the total assets of DHR, and is aimed at strengthening the commitment to solving sustainability issues and improving governance.

 Asset Management Fee Structure